The 20 Best Sezary Syndrome Doctors in Italy

 Bologna, IT

-Pier Zinzani practices in Bologna, Italy.
+Pier Zinzani practices practicing medicine in Bologna, Italy.
 Ms. Zinzani is rated as a Distinguished expert by MediFind in the treatment of Sezary Syndrome.
-Her top areas of expertise are Non-Hodgkin Lymphoma, B-Cell Lymphoma, T-Cell Lymphoma, Bone Marrow Transplant, and Splenectomy.
+She is also highly rated in 36 other conditions, according to our data.
+Her clinical expertise encompasses Non-Hodgkin Lymphoma, B-Cell Lymphoma, T-Cell Lymphoma, Bone Marrow Transplant, and Splenectomy.

 Distinguished in Sezary Syndrome